 moreover, the crucial question was raised:

-If we have a fixed amount of free energy available as a physical manifestation of the existence of entities, with retarded magnetic compensation, what could be the meaning of this for us as conscious human observers?
+If we have a fixed amount of available free electric energy as a physical manifestation of the existence of entities, with retarded magnetic compensation, what could this mean for us as conscious human observers?

-The Dutch Paradigm clarifies that this start of the universe translates into the identification of the source of the particle/wave duality.
-Both the photon and neutrino show this particle/wave duality behavior.
+The Dutch Paradigm clarifies that the beginning of the universe leads to the identification of the source of the particle/wave duality.
+Both the photon and neutrino exhibit this particle/wave duality behavior.

-To start with, we also assume within science that “our” universe had an origin and developed since into its present form, which is what conscious observers may experience.
+First, within science, we also assume that “our” universe had an origin and has since developed into its present form, which is what conscious observers may experience.

-There is no evidence yet of the reoccurrence of such an event.
-Maybe our physical universe is not the only one in existence, nor do we know whether the actual beginning of the universe was, in fact, a beginning, or a conversion of some sort, a transformative process.
+There is currently no evidence of the reoccurrence of such an event.
+Our physical universe may not be the only one in existence.
+Additionally, we don’t know for certain whether the actual beginning of the universe was indeed a beginning or a kind of transformational process.

-There is for this first period no hard evidence of a sequence of events that follows a physical law of nature.
+There is no hard evidence in this first period of a sequence of events that follows a physical law of nature.

 Wikipedia for a law of nature:

-Observation stems from sensory perception by individual experience.
-Such perceptions are the outcome of an extremely complex process, in which massive numbers of photons meet our senses and transmit signals to our brains.
-We can communicate to other people on what we see and feel as if we live in a physical world and agree on the mutual observations.
+Observation arises from individual sensory perception.
+These perceptions result from a highly intricate process in which large numbers of photons interact with our senses and send signals to our brains.
+We are able to communicate with others about what we see and feel as if we all live in a physical world and can agree on shared observations.

-This way of observing and understanding the content of perceived experiences is so universally accepted, that we do not often realize – from a purely scientific point of view – that this is still a very mysterious process.
-It is virtually impossible to technically translate the impact of photons into an overview that explains what is recognized when we “see” reality with our eyes.
-Grasping and interpreting the picture up to recognition is a mind-boggling capability.
-We accept this capability as a given fact in a similar way that we can communicate on what we observe.
-The messengers of what we see are photons in a frequency band of the spectrum of electromagnetic rays that do not harm us physically.
-Apparently, these photons can interfere in a specific and particularly meaningful way in our eyes.
+This way of observing and understanding the content of perceived experiences is so universally accepted that we often fail to realize – from a purely scientific point of view – that this process is still very mysterious.
+It is nearly impossible to technically translate the impact of photons into an overview that explains what is recognized when we ‘see’ reality with our eyes.
+Grasping and interpreting the image until it is recognized is a mind-boggling capability.
+These photons can apparently interact in a specific and meaningful way in our eyes.
 To quote Johan Wolfgang von Goethe: “The eye was made by the light, for the light, so that the inner light may emerge to meet the outer light.”
-This mysterious process is the start of our thinking process to find logic in what we observe.
-The scenery enlightens itself by virtually projecting pictures in our thought processes.
+This enigmatic process marks the beginning of our cognitive process of finding logic in what we observe.
+The world enlightens itself by virtually projecting pictures into our thought processes.

-The processing of information can be a reference to clarify some of the assumptions of The Dutch Paradigm.
-It is a sideline but still important for this site on particle physics.
-It will not question the documented observations, but it will play a role in discussing some explanations for observed phenomena that are not (yet) part of the scientific community’s present state of acceptable interpretations.
+The processing of information can serve as a reference to clarify certain assumptions of The Dutch Paradigm.
+While it may be a side note, it is still important for this site on particle physics.
+It will not challenge the documented observations, but it will contribute to the discussion of some explanations for observed phenomena that are not (yet) part of the scientific community’s present state of acceptable interpretations.

-When we look into the sky at night, we see information transmitted to us by photons.
-These photons have had vast differences in traveling time as a naked photon, relative to their last encounter with a physical object.
-We may see photons that have traveled 13.7 billion years without any physical encounter, but we also see photons that had their last encounter just a few years ago.
+When we look at the night sky, we observe information transmitted to us by photons.
+These photons have traveled vast distances, with some having traveled without encountering any physical object, while others have had their last encounter just a few years ago.
 The total picture reflects the “Lebenstableau” of the universe.
 We see what happened up to what we assume is the start of our universe.
 We can see and study this scenic history of the universe in great detail, supported by technical means like telescopes to translate the photonic information into a crisp picture of the reality of the past.
-These pictures are nowadays even more comprehensive then what we could see with the naked eye only, due to frequency shifting into the visible part of the spectrum by technical means.
-We observe these pictures and learn evermore from this scenic history of the universe.
+The images we have today are more detailed than what we can see with our naked eyes thanks to technology that shifts frequencies into the visible part of the spectrum.
+We can study these images to learn more about the history of the universe.

-This Lebenstableau indicates that with our present set of logical explanations, there was a beginning of the universe, as we can observe it, as people who are aware of their consciousness.
+This Lebenstableau indicates that according to our current set of logical explanations, the universe had a beginning, which we can observe, as human beings who are aware of their consciousness.

 The name for this event is the Big Bang.